Marsilius of Padua: Political theory and later years

 In January 1328 Louis entered Rome and had himself crowned emperor by the aged senator Sciarra Colonna, called captain of the Roman people.
 Three months later, Louis published a decree declaring "Jacque de Cahors"—Pope John XXII—deposed on grounds of heresy.
 He then installed the Franciscan Pietro Rainalducci as Nicholas V. Nicholas was deposed upon Louis's departure from Rome in 1329.

 In Bavaria, as imperial vicar, Marsilius persecuted the clergy who had remained faithful to John XXII.
 In recompense for his services, he was appointed archbishop of Milan, and John of Jandun obtained from Louis IV the bishopric of Ferrara.

 Marsilius also composed a treatise De translatione [Romani] imperii, which some authorities consider is a rearrangement of a similar work by Landolfo Colonna called De jurisdictione imperatoris in causa matrimoniali.
 This work, and Marsilius's variation, sought to justify the exclusive jurisdiction of the emperor in matrimonial affairs: Louis of Bavaria had recently annulled the marriage of the son of the King of Bohemia.

 Death

 Marsilius died in Munich around 1342, still unreconciled to the Church.

 Legacy

 Some authorities consider Defensor pacis one of the most important political and religious works of fourteenth-century Europe.
 In the Defensor minor, Marsilius completed and elaborated on different points in the doctrine laid down in the Defensor pacis.
 He dealt here with problems concerning ecclesiastical jurisdiction, penance, indulgences, crusades and pilgrimages, vows, excommunication, the general church council, marriage and divorce, and unity with the Greek Orthodox Church.
 In this work he even more clearly articulates imperial supremacy over the Church.

 Theological beliefs

-Marsilius believed that the pope doesn't have absolute authority, and that the scriptures are above the pope.
-Marsilius saw the scriptures as being above the church and believed the papacy to be of human arrangement instead of divine.
+Marsilius saw the scriptures as being above the church and believed the papacy to be created by human arrangement rather than being divinely ordained.